 Daughter of a Midwestern sharecropper, J.K.
 Williams moved to Brooklyn, New York in the 1970’s to earn a Bachelor of Fine Arts degree with Honors in Sculpture from Pratt Institute.
-Ms. Williams designed sterling silver and gold jewelry sold in department stores around the country before apprenticing as a fine jeweler at Tiffany and Company.
+Ms. Williams designed sterling silver and gold jewelry sold in department stores around the country before apprenticing as a fine jeweler and pattern maker at Tiffany and Company.
 Within a few years she specialized in the execution of highly realistic jewelry pieces in gold, platinum and diamonds for Tiffany’s Special Order department.

 The artist also studied sculpture, watercolor, drawing, anatomy, and oil painting at the Art Students League of New York with a variety of instructors in regular classes as well as in workshops.
-She has also attended classes and workshops at the Salmagundi Club in New York.
+She also attended classes and workshops at the Salmagundi Club in New York.
 Ms. Williams’s most intensive study has been at the Art Students League with Boston School realist Hilary H. Holmes and with Costa Vaviagiakis.
-She has been mentored for over ten years by Robert Douglas Hunter, New England artist and former President of the Guild of Boston Artists, and studied privately with Costa Vavagiakis.
+She was mentored for over ten years by the late Robert Douglas Hunter, New England artist and former President of the Guild of Boston Artists, and studied privately with Costa Vavagiakis.
 The artist’s historic precedents are strongly Boston School, going back in a direct line to the Academic tradition through Hilary H. Holmes and mentor Robert Douglas Hunter to R.H.
 Ives Gammell, William MacGregor Paxton, Jean-Leon Gerome, and Paul Delaroche to Antoine-Jean, Baron Gros.

 Ms. Williams has received a number of awards and special recognitions, most recently Top 75 in Southwest Art Magazine’s 2013 Artistic Excellence Competition, Finalist in The Artists Magazine’s 30th Annual Art Competition 2013, Honorable Mention in the Intern’l Museum of Contemporary Masters of Fine Art Salon International 2012 and a “Top Sixty Award” in their 2010 Salon International.
 Other special recognitions include the Art Students League Vavagiakis Class Exhibition, 2011 Red Dot Top Award, and the Gail von der Lippe Merit Scholarship at the Art Students League.
 Additional prizes have included the Academic Artists Association Award and a cash award from the Masur Museum of Art, and other special recognitions from the Catharine Lorillard Wolfe Art Club, The Artists Magazine and consistently in Vavagiakis Class Exhibitions at the Art Students League.
 In each of three years of attendance in Salmagundi Club classes, she won cash prizes in each year’s student exhibition, receiving two “Best in Show”.